Chibi Devi!: Characters

-Honoka's aunt and current guardian.
+Rikako is Honoka's aunt and current guardian.
 Her work keeps her busy and is the reason she stays away from home for extended periods.

 Media

 Manga

 Written and illustrated by Hiromu Shinozuka, Chibi Devi! was serialized in Shogakukan's shōjo manga magazine Ciao from May 1, 2008, to November 1, 2014.
 Shogakukan collected its chapters in eleven tankōbon volumes, released from October 30, 2008, to January 30, 2015.

-The manga has been licensed in Germany by Egmont, and in France by Soleil.
+The manga has been licensed in Germany by Egmont, and France by Soleil.